Everything you need to know about logo families

 What is a logo family?

 Also known as a logo suite, a logo family is a collection of logo variations that help you keep your visual brand consistent throughout a wide array of applications.
-Variations often include a primary logo, secondary logo, wordmark, and logo mark.
-It’s good to note that every brand is different, so your logo family should display your brand’s unique personality in order to be cohesive and memorable.
+Variations often include a primary logo, secondary logo, wordmark, logo mark, one-color, and black and white.
+Every brand is different, so your logo family should display your brand’s unique personality in order to be cohesive and memorable.

 Let’s break things down into an analogy using the photos above to give you a better understanding of what a logo family is and what it can do for your brand.
 If you have a design background or have a well established business, you might already be familiar with the benefits of creating a logo family, feel free to skip ahead.

-In the photo on the left, you will see a single pink rose in a vase, it’s pretty and you might catch a glimpse as you pass and think “how lovely!”
+In the first photo featured above, there's a single pink rose in a vase.
+It’s pretty and might catch your attention as you pass by.
+You may think “how lovely!”
 Someone took the time to cut a single flower and bring it inside to brighten up or bring a pop of color to a space.
 Similarly a logo can bring life to your brand and remind people who you are and what you do.

 You could even think about it like wildflowers.
-The first few blooms are going to be difficult to spot in a sea of green, but as the rest of the flowers reach full bloom there might be an explosion of color!
+The first few blooms are going to be difficult to spot in a sea of green, but as the rest of the flowers reach full bloom there will be an explosion of color!
+Now that is hard to overlook!
+And that is exactly what the most impactful organizations are good at creating with their brand assets—a moment that is hard to miss or forget.

 A single logo is like one member of a family, they have limits to how much they can accomplish on their own and their network is limited by the number of people they can personally connect with.